-Prof. Sierra came to the U.S. in 1996 to pursue a Masters and a Doctorate degree in Spanish American literature at Rutgers University, which she completed in 2000.
+Sierra came to the U.S. in 1996 to pursue a masters and a doctorate degree in Spanish American literature at Rutgers University, which she completed in 2000.
 She is a specialist in Cono-Sur literature.
 Her research interests include 20th century Spanish American essay, fiction and poetry; modernity and gender in Latin America; the role of space and place in literary and cultural productions; women's writing; and the representation of the city in fiction and poetry.

-Professor Sierra is currently the Chair of the MLL department.
+Sierra is currently the chair of the Department of Gender & Sexuality Studies.

 Education